-They are full of health promoting vitamins and minerals like vitamin C, beta-carotene, iron and potassium.
+They are full of health-promoting vitamins and minerals like vitamin C, beta-carotene, iron and potassium.
 The vitamin C content may not be as high as in oranges but apples also have a very high mineral content and also contain pectin and malic acid, which are good for your intestines.

 Apples are great for Asthma sufferers.
 In the UK, 1500 adults participated in a survey of dietary habits for one year.
 People who ate at least two apples per week faced a 22-32% lower asthma risk than those who ate fewer than two apples per week.
 This protective effect may come from the selenium and quercetin content of apples.

-They are also beneficial for the digestive system, liver and people with gall stones.
-Gall stones have been removed by doing an apple juice and olive oil flush.
+They are also beneficial for the digestive system, liver, and people with gallstones.
+Gallstones have been removed by doing an apple juice and olive oil flush.
 The malic acid in apples is excellent for the digestive system and the liver.
 Pectin concentrates in the peel and is not only used to set jam but is beneficial to the liver and aids protein digestion.
-After the Chernobyl disaster local children were given apple pectin for radioprotection to reduce the cesium-137 levels in their organs.
+After the Chernobyl disaster, local children were given apple pectin for radioprotection to reduce the cesium-137 levels in their organs.

 Apple cider vinegar is great for salad dressings or mixed with honey as a drink.
 Whole books have been written on this liquid alone.
-If you drink 1 tsp of this vinegar in small amount of water 30 minutes before your meal you will improve your digestion.
+If you drink 1 tsp of this vinegar in a small amount of water 30 minutes before your meal you will improve your digestion.
 Many swear by it to reduce blood pressure and reduce cholesterol.
 It also works wonders for the removal of warts.
 Even the difficult plantar or verruca warts don’t stand a chance.
 (Saw this work first hand on my daughter).

 As with many fruits, the skin is of more benefit than the flesh, so don’t peel!
-Or if you must, then why not dry the peel, grind and use as flavoring or throw it into a smoothie.
+Or if you must, then why not dry the peel, grind and use as a flavoring or throw it into a smoothie.
 You can also steep the dry skin in hot water to make a nice apple tea.

 Put an apple in your child’s lunchbox but please make it an organic one.
-In New Zealand over 80% of apples sampled contained residues of 20 different pesticides.
-If organic apples are impossible to find, washing and peeling a non-organic apple may reduce the amount of pesticide residues.
+In New Zealand, over 80% of apples sampled contained residues of 20 different pesticides.
+If organic apples are impossible to find, washing and peeling a non-organic apple may reduce the number of pesticide residues.
 It has been suggested that soaking apples for 20 minutes in water to which a tablespoon of organic apple cider vinegar has been added and cleaning them with a brush in this solution may remove or draw out some of the chemicals.